wcarvalho/wcarvalho.github.io/index.md

 * your interests
 * your relevant goals
 * what you seek to gain from working with me

+I especially encourage underrepresented students to contact me.
+It's challenging to grow intellectually without a good source of guidance.

 <!-- I recommend having experience implementing some basic models or algorithms.
 You can use [these resources]((https://wcarvalho.github.io/ML-Brain-Resources/)) to self-study material. -->